alnutile/codeship-writings/behat.md

         browser_name: chrome
 ```

 We will build off this in a moment to add CodeShip.
-But for now I have one suite to get started `user_auth` and one profile `default`.
-I have the `base_url` for the local site `https://codeship-behat.dev` and for now it is using my Applications `.env` file `# env_path: .env.behat`.
+But for now I have one **suite** to get started `user_auth` and one **profile** `default`.
+I have the `base_url` for the local site `https://codeship-behat.dev` and for now it is using my applications `.env` file as seen on this line in the `# env_path: .env.behat`.
 This will change for the CodeShip profile.

-Notice too I used the ip of my Host to talk to Selenium from inside my guest `http://192.168.10.1:4444/wd/hub` one more thing that will change for the CodeShip Profile.
+Notice too I used the ip of my Host to talk to Selenium from inside my Guest `http://192.168.10.1:4444/wd/hub` one more thing that will change for the CodeShip Profile.

+## Initialize Behat and Writing a Test

 So now to prove all of this is working I start by running

 ```
 vendor/bin/behat --init
 ```

-If you did not do this in the Behat-Laravel-Extension docs.
-Then
+If you did not do this in the Behat-Laravel-Extension docs already.
+Either way you now have a `features` folder in the root of your application and in there a `bootstrap` folder and finally, in there, a `FeatureContext.php` file.

 Now to make my `feature` file `features/user_auth.feature`